orsonteodoro/oiledmachine-overlay/README.md

 In this overlay, I provide 32 bit ebuilds for libraries and programs of some programs while the Gentoo overlay contains native ebuilds.
 Reason why I choose to use the 32-bit versions over the 64-bit versions because of the 32 bit versions have a lower virtual memory and lower memory footprint overall.
 I try to offer the stable modified ebuilds to minimize memory leaks.

+IMPORTANT:  Many of these packages have special licenses and EULAs attached to them.
+I recommend that you edit your /etc/make.conf so it looks like this ACCEPT_LICENSE="-*" and manually accept each of the licenses.
+Licenses can be found in the licenses folder of the overlay.

+IMPORTANT:  Many of these packages especially non-free software also require you to manually obtain the installer or files to install and may require you to register on their website.
+The required files are listed in the ebuild.

 Here is an example of what I mean.

 *www-client/firefox - 32 bit only builds on a AMD64 machine.
 You can still build the 64 bit version.